Emmotes/ic_spoilers/docs/pwent.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Bruenor, Me King!** (Guess)
 > While not a member of the Companions of the Hall, Pwent fully supports them in their quests.
 Your formation gains one Mithral Hall stack.
-Pwent increases the damage bonus of 100 by 100% for each Mithral Hall stack you have, stacking multiplicatively.
+Pwent increases the damage bonus of $(upgrade_name id___2) by 100% for each Mithral Hall stack you have, stacking multiplicatively.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>